nickmatsnev/ddd/posts/new-york-city/index.md

 {{< image class="zoom-in full-size" src="nyc_oculus.jpg" >}}

 New York is known for its skyscrapers.
-In addition to admiring their height and beauty from the ground it is worth visiting observation decks that all famous skyscrapers have.
+In addition to admiring their height and beauty from the ground, it is worth visiting observation decks that all famous skyscrapers have.
 I haven't been to any of them, because the language school I attended had this admiring view of the city.

 {{< image class="zoom-in full-size" src="nyc_esb_view.jpg" >}}